Want to travel from Istanbul to Cappadocia – one of the most unique places in Turkey? Find out how to travel to the region by car, bus and plane.

 If you’re planning a trip from Istanbul to Cappadocia, this map should help!
 I’ve marked on it the main airports, bus terminals and towns so you can plan the route that works for you.

 Here is a map to give you a better idea of the locations and the distance from Istanbul to Cappadocia.

 The distance between Istanbul and Cappadocia is 567 km, or by road, it is 756 km.
 I think a lot of people underestimate that distance!
 It’s a long way, so my advice is to fly if you can.

 Flying From Istanbul to Cappadocia

-Flights from Istanbul to Cappadocia depart from two airports: Istanbul Atatürk Airport and Sabiha Gokcen Airport.
+The Istanbul to Cappadocia flights depart from two airports: Istanbul Atatürk Airport and Sabiha Gokcen Airport.
 As a bit of advice, Istanbul Atatürk Airport is considerably closer to the city centre and much easier to get to, so I’d recommend going from there.